HsiangHung/Machine_Learning_Note/Graph/ML_graph/README.md

 Goal: Design graph feature vector $\phi(G)$:
 * **Graphlet kernel**: graph is represented as **Bag-of-graphlets**.
 Computationally expansive.
 * **Weisfeiler-Lehman kernel**: represented as **Bag-of-color** (apply k-step color refinement) and computationally efficient.The time complexity $O(n)$, $n$ is the number of edges.

+# 2. Graph Representation Learning

+## 2.1 Node embedding

+* Map nodes into an embedding space.
+* Encode nodes so that similarity (e.g. dot product) among nodes in embedding space approximate similarity in graph.